 Winter to spring

 Jump for joy!
 Spring is in the air.
 Here in Portugal we had the first really warm days (spotted the first mosquito too), the fruit trees are blossoming and field flowers and orchids are popping up everywhere.
 This is when the country is at its prettiest!
-(No wonder we chose this time to host our yoga retreat here! ;-))

 In ayurveda we are ending the late winter season (Śiśira, mid January to mid March) and transitioning into spring (Vasanta, mid March to mid May).
 In late winter Kapha dosha accumulates.
 Come spring the accumulated Kapha will aggravate.